Canon 1D X vs 77D

 - More modern: Reflects 5 years and 4 months of technical progress since the 1DX launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 77D is the clear winner of the contest (15 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 77D emerges as the winner of the match-up (16 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1D X vs 77D